-The Fountain was originally going to go into production in 2002 staring Brad Pitt and Cate Blanchett, with a $75 million budget backed by Warner Bros and Village Roadshow.
-Creative differences between Brad Pitt and director Darren Aronofsky and budget disputes led to the project falling apart.
-Two years later, The Fountain came back together with financing from Warner Bros and New Regency for a smaller $35 million budget — plus the two entities had to absorb an additional $18 million in pre-production expenses from the previous scrapped version of the film, including a seven figure pay or play deal to Blanchett.
-Warner Bros distributed the film in the US and opened it in 1,472 theaters over the crowded Thanksgiving frame — which also saw another Regency financed pic open Deck The Halls, though they were not competing for the same audience.
-The Fountain pulled in a poor $3,768,702 — placing #10 for the weekend led by holdovers Happy Feet and Casino Royale.
-Audiences gave The Fountain a toxic C- cinemascore and it declined 52.6% in its second weekend to $1,785,334 followed by a 71.9% fall in its third frame to $501,489 and closed its run with $10,144,010.
-WB would see back about $5.5 million after theaters take their percentage of the gross, which would not cover much of the P&A spend or any of the budget.
+The Fountain was financed by Warner Bros and New Regency for $35m, plus the two entities had to absorb an additional $18m in pre-production expenses from a previous scrapped version of the film staring Brad Pitt.
+Warner Bros distributed the film in the US and opened it in 1,472 theaters to a poor $3,768,702 and audiences gave the film a toxic C- cinemascore.
+The Fountain declined 52.6% in its second weekend to $1,785,334 followed by a 71.9% fall in its third frame to $501,489 and closed its run with $10,144,010.
+WB would see back just $5.5m after theaters take their percentage of the gross, which would not cover much of the P&A spend or budget.
 After the film tanked in the US, the overseas rollout was spread out from late 2006 to mid 2007 and it was given a smaller release in most markets.
-FOX picked up numerous territories including a weak $312,380 in the UK and just $177,765 in Australia.
-France posted the strongest showings overseas with a soft $1,341,088 and the overseas cume was only $5.8 million.
-Domestic home video sales were $11 million.
+Fox picked up numerous territories including a weak $312,380 in the UK and just $177,765 in Australia.
+France posted the strongest showings overseas with a soft $1,341,088 and the overseas total was $5.8m.